-- (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM6C. - ii.
-Daphnia pulex - (A) If the NOEC for survival is less than the critical dilution, enter a "1"; otherwise, enter a "0" for Parameter No. TEM3D - (B) Report the NOEC value for survival, Parameter No. TOM3D. - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM3D. - d.
-Enter the following codes on the DMR for retests only: - i.
-For retest number 1, Parameter 22415, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - ii.
-For retest number 2, Parameter 22416, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0." - iii.
-For retest number 3, Parameter 51443, enter a "1" if the NOEC for survival is less than the critical dilution; otherwise, enter a "0."
+- b.
+A valid test for each species must be reported on the DMR during each reporting period specified in PART I of this permit unless the permittee is performing a TRE which may increase the frequency of testing and reporting.
+Only ONE set of biomonitoring data for each species is to be recorded on the DMR for each reporting period.
+The data submitted should reflect the LOWEST Survival results for each species during the reporting period.
+All invalid tests, repeat tests (for invalid tests), and retests (for tests previously failed) performed during the reporting period must be attached to the DMR for EPA review. - c.
+The permittee shall report the following results of each valid toxicity test on the subsequent monthly DMR for that reporting period in accordance with PART III.D.4 of this permit.
+Submit retest information clearly marked as such with the following month's DMR.
+Only results of valid tests are to be reported on the DMR. - i.
+Daphia pulex - (A) If the No Observed Effect of Concentration (NOEC) for survival is less than the critical dilution, enter a '1'; otherwise, enter a '0' for Parameter No. TEM3D. - (B) Report the NOEC value for survival, Parameter No. TOM3D. - (C) Report the highest (critical dilution or control) Coefficient of Variation, Parameter No. TQM3D. - d.
+If retests are required by NMED, enter the following codes on the DMR: - i.
+For retest number 1, Parameter 22415, enter a '1' if the NOEC for survival is less than the critical dilution; otherwise, enter a '0.' - ii.
+For retest number 2, Parameter 22416, enter a '1' if the NOEC for survival is less than the critical dilution; otherwise, enter a '0.'